 When does my account expire?

 - Students: Student accounts expire three semesters (one year) after the last day of the last semester of attendance.
 Year old student accounts are expired semesterly.
-Disabled account owners may be able to appeal for temporarily access by submitting a ticket to the IT Call Center.
+Disabled account owners may be able to appeal for a temporary, one time only, 30 day access by submitting a ticket to the IT Service Center.

 - Staff and Faculty: Employee accounts, including other employee sponsored accounts, expire when leaving the university or are locked by department request.